 We’ve developed this 'Get Involved' section of the website so it's easy for you to see what we are currently working on, the ways you can have your say and also see examples of how your feedback is being used to improve local NHS services.

 The ways in which you can get involved can vary from project to project, but may include things like completing surveys, attending events or even participating in focus groups.

 If you’re contributing as a member of the public and would like to be involved on a more regular basis, you may wish to consider joining our Health Engagement Network (HEN).
 You’ll receive regular updates about our work and also be invited to events with other HEN members.

 How do we involve patients and the public?

 Communicating and engaging with our local population is vital to delivering our vision.
-We want our patients, public, carers, other stakeholders and members to be truly involved in our work.
+We want our patients, partners, public, carers, other stakeholders and members to be truly involved in our work.

 Our communications and engagement strategy (2017-19) describes our communications and engagement

 aims and objectives to support the organisation’s overall strategy.
 It's based on our mission "to commission (buy) first class healthcare which improves the health and wellbeing of everyone living in Hambleton, Richmondshire and Whitby.”